janunezc/jn-file-list/README.md

-# File Lister (jn-file-list)
+# jn-file-list

-File Lister is a Node.js module that scans the current directory recursively, listing all files along with their last access and modification dates.
+jn-file-list is a Node.js module that scans the current directory recursively, listing all files along with their last access and modification dates.
 It outputs this information to the console and saves it to a CSV file, sorted by the most recent access date.
 The dates are formatted as `yyyy-mm-dd hh:mm:ss` for clarity and consistency.

 ## Features